-The Master of Arts in Leadership (MAL) is a 36-unit degree with 22 units in its core and 10 units of customized coursework for its concentrations.
+The Master of Arts in Leadership (MAL) is a 36-unit degree with 12 units in its core and 24 units of customized coursework for various concentrations.
 It has the capacity to serve constituents from various academic fields and disciplines, providing an important and valued professional degree.